ludwig-ai/ludwig/README.md

 # What is Ludwig?

-Ludwig is an open-source [declarative Machine Learning framework](https://ludwig-ai.github.io/ludwig-docs/latest/user_guide/what_is_ludwig/#why-declarative-machine-learning-systems) that makes it easy to define deep learning pipelines for many types of tasks using a simple and flexible data-driven configuration system.
+Ludwig is an open-source [declarative machine learning framework](https://ludwig-ai.github.io/ludwig-docs/latest/user_guide/what_is_ludwig/#why-declarative-machine-learning-systems) that makes it easy to define deep learning pipelines for many types of tasks using a simple and flexible data-driven configuration system.
 Ludwig was open sourced by Uber and is hosted by the Linux Foundation AI & Data.